 HTTP has built-in support for language negotiation through the standard Accept-Language header.
 Accept-Language works in the same way content negotiation works: by utilising the Accept pattern.
 The header utilizes Language Tags, where any two-letter primary-tag is an ISO-639 language abbreviation and any two-letter initial subtag is an ISO-3166 country code.

-If your request has no Accept-Language, the Base API will return a representation with all human-readable text in your default language (which can be changed via dashboard).
+If your request has no Accept-Language, the Sell API will return a representation with all human-readable text in your default language (which can be changed via dashboard).

 All API requests must include a valid User-Agent header.
 Requests with no User-Agent header will be rejected with 400 Bad Request and the error code invalid_user_agent will be included in the response payload.